-Studies have shown that dogs have positive support, there’s plenty of facilities that are willing to pay for animals to be used in therapy there may be more that are open to allowing dogs to come through their doors.
+Studies have shown that dogs have positive support, there are plenty of facilities that are willing to pay for animals to be used in therapy there may be more that are open to allowing dogs to come through their doors.

 3. Motivate and promote physical activity

-A lot of researches and studies and looks into the idea and suggest that for instance, a dog can actually motivate their owners to perform physical activities.
+A lot of research and studies look into the idea and suggest that for instance, a dog can actually motivate their owners to perform physical activities.

 So for instance get home from work and your pet jump on your legs to take him for a walk.
 You are probably more likely to do that than to just go home and then go walking by yourself.

-Dogs also can act as a social catalyst.
+Dogs also can act as a social catalysts.
 For example, if you are walking down the street with a dog someone is more likely to approach you to say Hello compared to if you were walking alone, isn’t it?
-The new connections also improve the owner’s wellbeing though.
+The new connections also improve the owner’s well-being though.

-All we can do is to encourage authorities, health care professionals, the public, governmental agencies, health insurance providers to understand accept and embrace the power of the human-animal bond.
+All we can do is encourage authorities, health care professionals, the public, governmental agencies, and health insurance providers to understand accept and embrace the power of the human-animal bond.

-There are substantial researches documented up there that including some physiological evidence including hormonal changes, decreases in stress, blood pressure, improvement in weight loss, decreases in cholesterol and triglycerides among other health benefits.
+There are substantial researches documented up there that include some physiological evidence including hormonal changes, decreases in stress, blood pressure, improvement in weight loss, and decreases in cholesterol and triglycerides among other health benefits.

 4. Autistic, Alzheimer’s, and Post-traumatic stress syndrome